 Requirements for Maintaining Status

 - Know your documents!
-Pay close attention to the expiration date of your passport, visa, and I-20.
+Pay close attention to the expiration date of your passport, visa, and I-20 or DS-2019.

 - Report to and attend the school you are authorized to attend.
-This is the school listed on your visa or on your most recent I-20 if you have transferred schools.
+This is the school listed on your visa or on your most recent I-20 or DS-2019, if you have transferred schools.

 - Maintain at least 12 credit hours each semester (a full course load) and make satisfactory progress toward your degree.
 If issues arise that require you to carry less than a full course of study, please talk to the International Student Advisor for authorization prior to dropping any courses.
 Dropping below a full course of study without prior authorization will put you out of status.